Nurture Your Nature! How to fix your uneven breasts

 Click here or on the image below to watch our NEW video on How To Fix

-1. For starters, wearing a bra that at least has a lined cup, like a contour bra, molded bra or padded bra, will go a long way in making both sides look more similar.
+1. For starters, wearing a bra that at least has a lined cup, like a contour bra, moulded bra or padded bra, will go a long way in making both sides look more similar.
 Don’t just wear a bra that is very padded, since this will make both sides seem bigger, but the size difference between your breasts will remain the same.
 Any bra with some padding can help minimize the appearance of having uneven breasts.
 If you love wire-free bras, you can find wire-free padded bras too.
 See #3 on how to add bra pads to your bras to even out the cups.

 2. If your breasts are just a little asymmetrical, then you can try wearing a bra that has removable pads or removable cookies; by taking these pads out of the cup on the side of your larger breast, and inserting these pads into the bra pockets in the smaller cup, you help even out smaller differences between your breasts’ size.
 This is usually a perfect little trick if your breasts are just slightly uneven in size, but if there is still a noticeable discrepancy, you might want to try to use other bra pads instead of, or in addition to, the removable cookies.